rain64x/open-listings/docs/README.md

 ### Pull requests

 - Merging the same code with different indentations is hell, so it is important to keep one coding style between forks.
-I suggest to install [VSCode ESlint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) (Prettier also) that connects automatically with `./eslintrc.js` and `./client/./eslintrc.js`.
+I suggest installing [VSCode ESlint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) (Prettier also) that connects automatically with `./eslintrc.js` and `./client/./eslintrc.js`.
     - "dbaeumer.vscode-eslint"
     - "esbenp.prettier-vscode"